bhavyakaria/KotlinTips/README.md

 // Output: 1 2 3 4

-// initialize array with fixed size but no values val arrayWithSize = arraycom.bhavya_karia. arrays primitive com.bhavya_karia.arrays val primitiveIntArray = IntArray(10) { i -> i + 1 }
+// initialize array with fixed size but no values val arrayWithSize = arrayOfNulls<Int>(10)

+// primitive arrays
+val primitiveIntArray = IntArray(10) { i -> i + 1 }
 primitiveIntArray.forEach { println(it) }
 // Output: 1 2 3 4 5 6 7 8 9 10
 ```

 #### Key Points
-1. Whenever possible use com.bhavya_karia.arrays with primitive data type i.e. `IntArray`, `CharArray`, `ByteArray` and so on for better performance.
+1. Whenever possible use arrays with primitive data type i.e. `IntArray`, `CharArray`, `ByteArray` and so on for better performance.
-2. Unlike Java, com.bhavya_karia.arrays are invariant in Kotlin.
+2. Unlike Java, arrays are invariant in Kotlin.
 This means that Kotlin does not let us assign an Array<String> to an Array<Any>, which prevents a possible runtime failure.

 ### 2. Access Modifiers
 Four access modifiers are: